yblein/triolet/README.md

 ## Basic rules

 Triolet basically is "Scrabble with numbers".
-The game revolves around on the three following simple constraints:
+The game revolves around three simple constraints:

 - at most 3 tiles can be aligned adjacently;
 - the sum of adjacent aligned tiles must not exceed 15;